qed-lab/Bronco-Text-Generator/REFERENCE.md

 **Sample output** `Tell me about using arguments and blue!`

 ### Built-In Symbols
 In addition to the bags you define, there are many pre-built symbols you can access.
 These typically perform operations or other concise functionality.
+Although Bronco is made entirely of symbols under the hood, some of the pre-built symbols can be used with special syntax for ease of use.

-Of particular note is the *set* symbol, which let’s you define and change the value of variables.
+Of particular note is the *set* symbol (which can be written ``this = that``), which let’s you define and change the value of variables.
 A full list of pre-built symbols is found at the end of the document.

 ```
 @start
-I’ll remember the color <set: var, color>, later.
+I’ll remember the color <var = color>, later.
 Two plus two is: <add: 2, 2>.
 Four times two is <mult: 4, 2>.
 A random integer between 1 and 10: <randomI: 1, 10>.
 The color I picked earlier was <var>.

 @color
 red